 They stole 1000 euros from all of us, broke our power banks, after they took us on the road and beat us.
 They were beating us with batons on the shoulders, back, head and to my private parts.
 We all never know where they hit, in the dark night, they can hit hard, and not only one person.
 Now, everything is broken.
 They can hit everywhere, you never know where.
 One person was torturing us by shining the light into our eyes and the other five were beating us, one by one.

-The interviewee stated that the police also broke all of their phones (22 in total).
+The respondent stated that the police also broke all of their phones (22 in total).
 After the violent incident, the whole group walked back to the makeshift camp in Velika Kladuša.